BNasmith/PTForsyth/PTFWorkofChrist.md

 Himself He offers implicitly and proleptically the new Humanity His holy work creates.
-The judgment we brought on Him becomes our worst judgment when we arraign ourselves ; and it makes it so impossible for us to forgive ourselves that we are driven to accept forgive- ness from the hands of the very love which
+The judgment we brought on Him becomes our worst judgment when we arraign ourselves; and it makes it so impossible for us to forgive ourselves that we are driven to accept forgive- ness from the hands of the very love which